olawlor/byteforge/server101/README.md

   http://insecure.org/stf/smashstack.html

-By echoing a carefully crafted string to netcat, you can overwrite the function return address, and take control of the server.
+By echoing a carefully crafted string to netcat, you can overwrite the function return address in old_say_hello, and take control of the server.
 An easy way to demonstrate this is to write in the address of the function "target"; see sploit.cpp for details:

 	grep target sym.txt
 	make sploit
-	./sploit 0x54321 | nc 127.0.0.1 1234
+	./sploit 0x080492d4 | nc 127.0.0.1 1234

-If you're trying to do anything complex with this sort of attack, you need to do a lot of reading disassembly and assembly language debugging.  gdb is very useful:
+If you're trying to do anything complex with this sort of attack, you need to do a lot of reading disassembly and assembly language debugging.  gdb is very useful for this low-level work:

 * **i r** (Info about Registers) shows the current values of the assembly language registers.
 * **b *0x54321** (Breakpoint) at an address.
 It's often handy to stop at the instruction right before we do the fatal return instruction.